trpc/trpc/www/docs/server/router.md

 ---
-id: procedures
+id: router
-title: Defining Procedures
+title: Define Router
-sidebar_label: Defining Procedures (endponts/routes)
+sidebar_label: Define Router
-slug: /procedures
+slug: /router
 ---

 :::info

 - A procedure can be viewed as the equivalent of a REST-endpoint.
 - There's no internal difference between queries and mutations apart from semantics.
-- Defining procedures is the same for queries, mutations, and subscription with the exception that subscriptions need to return a `Subscription`-instance.
+- Defining router is the same for queries, mutations, and subscription with the exception that subscriptions need to return a `Subscription`-instance.

 :::

 ## Input validation

 tRPC works out-of-the-box with yup/zod/myzod/custom validators/[..] - [see test suite](https://github.com/trpc/trpc/blob/main/packages/server/test/validators.test.ts)

 ### Example without input